daletoniris/ant-project/README.md

 ## Credits

 Sensor integration and GUI updates by Martin Paz.
-Updates, devops by Daniel Dieser.
+Updates, and new Features by Daniel Dieser.

 ## License